srinivasa-dev/ai-face-generator/README.md

 # AI Face Generator

 An AI flutter App to generate random faces.
 The Generated faces do not actually exist in real life.
-This app uses the [thispersondoesnotexist](https://thispersondoesnotexist.com/) and the [fakeface](https://hankhank10.github.io/fakeface/) api.
+This app uses the [fakeface](https://hankhank10.github.io/fakeface/) API.
 Each image has been pre-analyzed by an AI algorithm called [pypy-agender](https://github.com/aristofun/py-agender) to identify the gender and age.

 ### 📥 Check out the app